What happens in counselling and therapy?

 • Identifying patterns from the past that impact your present

-• Discussing existential questions and sources of meaning
+• Discussing existential questions and exploring the ways we find meaning

 • Exploring the therapeutic relationship itself as a mirror for other relationships in your life